Feeling Stressed? Here’s The Best Meditation Practice To Start With

 Let me give you an example explaining why it’s SO confusing for people who want to try meditation.

-The free meditation app Insight Timer, which I share in A Beginner’s Guide to Meditation, provides access to 100k (and counting) guided meditations.
+The free meditation app Insight Timer, which I use to time my practices, provides access to thousands of guided meditations.
+I share a link to the app in the Meditation Essentials Guide.

 It provides an array of free choices for every problem or desire.